shahrajat/MusicRec/README.md

 - Music Player
  - __Song Database__: A [local XML file](https://raw.githubusercontent.com/shahrajat/MusicRec/master/app/src/main/res/xml/songs.xml) containing a list of basic song metadata is read and the UI is dynamically generated using it.
 In a more practical setting (or cloud based service), the XML can be read from the a remote server.
  - __Song selection__: During the initial use of the Music Player by the user, the songs might be generated randomly.
 However, as the user starts interacting with Music Player, the player **learns** and starts mapping genre of the manual selection to activity.
 For a good learner, various aforementioned features can be user, however in this implementation a simplified approach based on frequence of genre is used.
 To allow for runtime adaptation of the application, developer makes no assumption of choice of music for a user during an activity.
 This means the **user history** containing Activity --> Frequent Genres is maintained.
  - __Playing song__: To focus on the key aspects of context-aware and runtime adaptation, this is feature is implemented as mock action.
-User can still select a song from the playlist and the recommender engine plays the next song based on user
+User can still select a song from the playlist and the recommender engine plays the next song based on user.

+ Update 11/13/2016: For higher accuracy of activity detection, Android Activity Recognition API is used.

 ## TODO
    1. (Finished) Parse [raw XML](https://raw.githubusercontent.com/shahrajat/MusicRec/master/app/src/main/res/xml/songs.xml) having songs metadata and dynamically populate the UI element.